orcasound/orcasite/README.md

 ## Developing

-The default Docker configuration is great for getting the project up and running, but if you want to do development, you'll want to be able to modify the source code without re-building an entire Docker image.
+The [quick start](#quick-start) setup is great for getting the project up and running, but if you want to do development, you'll want to be able to modify the source code without re-building an entire Docker image.

 ### Setup options